Why Does “K” Stand for a Strikeout in Baseball?

 Invention of the Box Score Was the Beginning of Using Letters for Plays

 The game of baseball was first played in 1839 by Abner Doubleday, but it was not until 1859 that the box score was devised by Henry Chadwick.
-In other words, baseball did not have any kind of official scoring system for each play for approximately twenty years during that time period.
+In other words, baseball did not have any kind of official score system for each play for around twenty years throughout that time period.
 One of the primary reasons Henry Chadwick created the box score was to serve as a link between the game and its viewers.
 The box score served as the most reliable source of information for normal fans because there was no television or photography to follow what was happening throughout the game.

 This method of grading was crucial in popularizing Chadwick’s articles and ultimately resulting in his induction into the Hall of Fame in 1938.